Software Engineer Salary Negotiation: How To Negotiate A Software Engineer Job Offer

 The base salary is the number most people care about when they receive an offer, but it’s just one part of your overall compensation.
 In the tech industry, most software engineers also receive a yearly performance bonus, an initial equity grant, a sign-on bonus (if you negotiate), and other benefits like health insurance and free food.

 You must consider each of these components when evaluating the compensation in a software engineer job offer.
-For example, here is what the total compensation of a Meta Software Engineer Level 4 (E4) may look like in their initial offer:
+For example, here is what the total compensation of a Meta Software Engineer salary Level 4 (E4) may look like in their initial offer:

 Software Engineer Base Salary